uclaacm/studio-intro-tutorials/First Person Shooter Part I/README.md

 ---

 ## Setting Up Your Scene
 In order to start, please download and import the [TODO: skeleton package](package_link) into your own Unity 3D project.
+Also make sure that the `Input System`, `Cinemachine`, and `Universal RP` packages are installed.
+To do this go to Window -> Package Manager -> Unity Registry and install the packages.
+Then in the project tab under the packages folder inside the assets folder, right click and select Create -> Rendering -> Universal Render Pipeline -> Pipeline Asset (Foward Renderer).
+Then go back to your main screen and click Edit -> Project Settings -> Graphics and drag your newly created `UniversalRenderPipelineAsset` into the `Scriptable Render Pipeline Settings`.
 ---

 ## Player